AuthorCarpentry/markdown-github-webpages/02-gh-pages.md

 * **Tip**: Copy the URL of your website and edit the "description" on the "Code" tab of your github repository to include it so you can find it easily

 ### Downloand ("clone") the repository to your computer
-* We do need the commandline here.
+* We do need the command line.
 * Go to the "Code" tab of your repository
 * Click on "Clone or download"
 * Copy the HTTPS link for your repository